Angel Sparkles: Visions That Confirm Revelations

 Granted, we’re not seeing any lights shaped like tongues.
 But they are still fiery lights that appear out of thin air.
 (You will remember that God–who is made of Spirit like the angels–became a pillar of fire during the Exodus–Exod.
 13:21.)
 And “He makes his angels winds, his servants flames of fire” (Heb.
 1:7).
 Most of the time, they are bright white little lights that appear out of thin air when we are talking or thinking about theology, God, the Bible, faith, the Christian life, etc. They appear sometimes on Christian books as I read sentences.
 They appear when my wife or friends talk about Jesus–to highlight that the things we say are inspired by God (when the apparitions come).

 Angels are referred to as “lights” and “stars” in the Bible.
 “Every good and perfect gift is from above, coming down from the Father of the heavenly lights” (Jas.
 1:17).
 Light is symbolic of illumination, revelation, and knowledge.
 I believe James was speaking of spiritual gifts–particularly revelation gifts that involve angels, dreams, and visions.
 There have been times when I have seen angel sparkles in dreams, and also with my eyes closed in inner visions.
 “While the morning stars sang together and all the angels shouted for joy” (Job 38:7).
 And this is what they are–they are bright like stars (which makes me wonder about the Star of Bethlehem).
 Angels are creatures of light.
 These angel sparkles will appear out of the thin air, while our eyes are open–they look like little Christmas lights (usually white ones, sometimes blue, sometimes orange, etc).
 They flash like little bright LED lights for one second, like a tiny little camera flash.
 Most of the time, they are white.
 They vary in size.
 For me, most of the time they are no larger than a pinpoint.
 Sometimes, they are as large as a dime or a quarter.
 My wife has seen them even larger than this, sometimes in the shape of a mist, spreading out several feet in front of her.
 They prefer to appear at night, but can appear at any time of day.
+Lastly, there was that time when Jesus was called “him who holds the seven stars in his right hand” (Rev. 2:1).

 One of my favorite books on charismatic or prophetic church history, is Jacobus de Voragine’s The Golden Legend, written in 1260.
 He referred to “angel sparkles” too, except he didn’t use our special term.